 The user navigates to the batch they would like to share and selects the “share batch” link.
 The system then prompts the user to enter the username of the friend they want to share the batch with.
 The system then sends the batch information to the friend user.

-Use Case #10 – User can delete their account
+Use Case #10 – User can delete their account ACT 13 – 16

 Users will need to have an account and be logged in.
-Users will need to click the “delete account” link to delete their account.
+Users will need to click the “delete account” button/link to delete their account.
 The user will be prompted to verify they wish to permanently delete their account.
 Immediately after the user verifies they wish to delete their account they will be logged out of the system and their account removed.

-Use Case #11 – User can create a new batch
+Use Case #11 – User can create a new batch BAT 01 – 03

 A user can create a new batch by entering the following information:

-name batch
+Batch name

-enter type of batch (Beer, wine, etc…)
+Type of batch (Beer, wine, etc…)

-enter description of batch (optional)
+Description of batch (optional)

-notes (optional)

 At any time during the “create new batch” process the user can edit the name, type, or description of batch.

-Use Case #12 – Update an existing batch
+Use Case #12 – Update an existing batch BAT 05

-Users will need to have an account and be logged in.
-Users will need to click the “edit batch” link to edit an existing batch.
+Users will need to have an account, and be logged in.
+Users will need to click the “Edit” button/link to edit an existing batch.
 The user will be able to edit the following:

 User can edit type of batch